aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 ### Stakeholders
 Primary Stakeholders : Lily Moreno,The director of marketing

-Secondary Stakeholders : Cyclistics executive team
+Secondary Stakeholders : Cyclistic executive team
 ## PHASE 2 : Prepare/Data Prep
 The data we will be using is Cyclist's 12 Months (January-2021 to December 2021) historical trip data made available by Motivate International Inc.
 [Click here to view Data Set](https://divvy-tripdata.s3.amazonaws.com/index.html) under this license[Click here to view license](https://ride.divvybikes.com/data-license-agreement)